CraigJAnderson/lce-si-replication/README.md

 run the following to combine strands
 <pre>
-snakemake --snakefile WG_snakefile -pr -j 2
+snakemake --snakefile WG_snakefile -pr -j 20
 </pre>

+Bootstrapping reps will run in batches of 20 if you give your scheduler the capability.

 run the following to run for watson and crick strands, separately
 <pre>
-snakemake --snakefile WVC_snakefile -pr -j 2
+snakemake --snakefile WVC_snakefile -pr -j 20
 </pre>

 If you're working with nodMat format from the other LCE work, use the following to reformat the list of variants